spcl/serverless-benchmarks/docs/platforms.md

 SeBS used API Gateway to trigger Lambda functions.
 However, API Gateway has a hard timeout limit of 29 seconds, which can be restrictive for long-running benchmarks.
 To overcome this limitation and simplify the architecture, we added support for Lambda Function URLs, which allow direct invocation of Lambda functions without the need for API Gateway.
 Since we do not rely on more complex API management features, function URLs are now the default version.

-However, API gateway can still be used to benchmarking.
-The switch between both options is configured in the deployment settings:
+However, an API gateway can still be used for benchmarking.
+The switch between the two options is configured in the deployment settings:

 ```json
 "deployment": {